nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 324
 00:20:07,150 --> 00:20:11,423
-[SPEAKER_07]: I'll communicate, like, so our team, the finance team,
+[SPEAKER_07]: And then I'll communicate, like, so our team, the finance team,

 325
 00:20:11,403 --> 00:20:17,413
-[SPEAKER_07]: meet like every morning around I think 8.30 we kind of discuss like what we're working on currently and
+[SPEAKER_07]: We meet like every morning around I think 8:30 we kind of discuss like what we're working on currently and y'know

 326
 00:20:17,393 --> 00:20:20,738